 more comfortable with these!

-Named after the famous Meat Raffle spinning wheel at the Prahan Club in Melbourne where I regularly played big band swing tunes for dancers at Club Maxies, and something a little out there especially for the wheel.
+My program is named after the famous Meat Raffle spinning wheel at the Prahan Club in Melbourne where I regularly played big band swing tunes for dancers at Club Maxies.

-With a regular session most weekend mornings playing a variety of music to my three children to provide them with a balanced musical education from AC/DC, the Beatles, Count Basie, Ella Fitzgerald to the Rolling Stones and ZZ Top.
+I enjoy playing a variety of music to my three children from AC/DC, the Beatles, Count Basie, Ella Fitzgerald to the Rolling Stones and ZZ Top.

-Whilst not averse to playing some limited Country and or Western, Hip Hop and even Heavy Metal, I have a soft spot for the classic sounds of a big band swinging out, and an original over a remake or a cover.
+I also enjoy some limited Country, Hip Hop and even Heavy Metal and I have a soft spot for the classic sounds of a big band, preferring an original over a remake or a cover.